 How early should I arrive before my eye exam?

 We recommend arriving 15 minutes before your eye exam if this is your first visit to see Dr. Shettle.
 You will need to allow time to complete and answer any questions you may have filling out the necessary forms which will be used during your initial exam.
 You may enjoy reading our magazines or visiting the optical department before your eyes are dilated as part of your exam.
+You may also complete your demographic, health insurance and medical/ocular history information, Online, from the Patient Registration tab of our home page.

 What information do I need to bring for my eye exam if I have Workman’s compensation or an exam associated with a motor vehicle accident?